Bogdan54/Scrape-Wikipedia-in-Python-and-Beautiful-Soup-and-HTML5Lib/README.md

 ## General command to run the script

-To use this app, save it to a file called wiki.py and run it from the command line with the --url or --search argument:

-> python wiki.py --url https://en.wikipedia.org/wiki/Python_(programming_language)
+To use this app you have a cli.py script that calls wiki.py (the wikipedia parser) and makes it into a more digestible little program

-> python wiki.py --search Python_(programming_language)
+> python cli.py